osor-io/UnityProjectGuidelines/README.md

 As mentioned, this is a structure that should change whenever the project requires it.
 Any suggestions that might make the job of someone in the team easier should be made sooner rather than later.

-Also, this is not a hard structure, it is just to make our lifes easier.
+Also, this is not a hard structure, it is just to make our lives easier.
 When adding something to a folder like the ones on ```StaticAssets/``` feel free to try to organize it so it makes the most sense.
 E.g. it is not particularly critical to have a building model in something like ```/StaticAssets/Models/Buildings/Skyscrapers/``` or in  ```/StaticAssets/Models/City/``` as long as it is consistent and it makes sense.

 ### Folders Relevant for Artists